Skip to Main Content

 3. To encourage and provide a deeper level of assistance for patrons (transformational experiences)

 c.
-Accountability: Through our team's search for training materials and library staff resources regarding reference services, we learned that the there is no statewide standard for reference services accountability.
+Accountability: Through our team's search for training materials and library staff resources regarding reference services, we learned that there is no statewide standard for reference services accountability.
 Under this realm includes ethics of the profession, intellectual freedom/challenges, access, inclusion/diversity, and a way to ensure balance in how we provide service.
-Additionally, we are a statewide consortium and have a statewide reference service (email, texting, social media) yet struggle to maintain consistent question-answering coverage and participation from our Delaware libraries (we dropped live chat in June 2015).
+Additionally, we are a statewide consortium and have a statewide reference service (email, texting, social media) yet struggle to maintain consistent question-answering coverage and participation from our Delaware libraries.
 Excellent customer service and best practices for question-answering is a key element for a high standard of reference service.
 How do we hold each other accountable?

 Delaware Library Consortium (DLC) Content for Reference Team